 The reasoning for acquiring this certification becomes clear when considering that leadership engagement is essential for SAFe to be successful.

 Leaders receive specific guidance to manage efforts in transforming organizations shaped by complex adaptive systems through the SLL certification.
+Professionals should understand how to renew SAFe certification annually to maintain their credentials.

 Selecting the correct SAFe certification out of many options can be tedious.
 Here are factors you might want to consider before making the decision.